becdetat/belfryimages.github.com/_posts/2012-04-29-setting-up-mef.md

 	[Import]
 	IGetName _getName;

-And the consumer's plugin collections and should look like this:
+And the consumer's plugin collections should look like this:

 	[ImportMany]
 	IEnumerable<IHelloWorldPlugin> _helloWorldPlugins;
 	[ImportMany]
 	IEnumerable<IGoodbyeCruelWorldPlugin> _goodbyeCruelWorldPlugins;

 If you run the application at this point, it  will crash and burn because the consumer's fields are all still `null`.
-We still need to configure MEF and get it to compose the parts of the application.
+I still need to configure MEF and get it to compose the parts of the application.

 ### MEF configuration